Calavoow/reactivex.github.io/doc/documentation.md

 They also should promote a good first impression of Rx and a deeper understanding of the operators.

 # Design
+The project is designed to use dynamic drawing features of the HTML canvas plus Javascript, to give a web-based example for visitors of the ReactiveX website.
+Each operator will have its own canvas, which will have some additional functionality surrounding it, such as a menu for selection the event type and a button to generate JSON.
+The project also supports major browsers of the target audience, Firefox and Chrome.

+## Canvas
+The canvas will be the main feature of the dynamic marble diagram.
+A default marble diagram is drawn to give a first impression without interaction and also allow the creator to craft an interesting case of the marble diagram.
+The marble diagram is drawn with a similar style as used by the RxJava wiki, using shapes of marbles to specify event types.

+## Shape Menu
+The shape menu allows users unfamiliar with the marble diagram concept to quickly grasp how to interact with the marble diagram.
+The project also supports the use of hotkeys for entering Error and Complete events, but hotkeys are not user-friendly for new users.
+This is why a menu is needed that shows all marble diagram shapes that can be used in the current operator, so that the user knows his options and can select and try them out at will.

+## JSON Output
+When the user has created an interesting scenario, the interactive marble diagram will also give him the option to save the corresponding output for later testing.
+The outputted file is formatted as a JSON file similar to the input files, with which the default scenario is created (see e.g. [merge](../operators/premade/merge.json)).
+The output will only be shown when a button is pressed, so that it does not take up much space when the feature is unused, as it can be quite lengthy.

 # Implementation